Irshed-Hussain/Data-Structures-and-Algorithms-in-Java/graph_algorithms.md

 ### Applications of BFS ###
 ### *1. Checking bipartiteness of a graph G=(V, E)* ###
-To check whether a given graph $G=(V, E)$ is **bipartite** or not, we can use BFS algorithm where we try to color the graph $G$ using two colors such that no two adjacent nodes share the same color.
+To check whether a given graph G=(V, E) is **bipartite** or not, we can use BFS algorithm, where we try to color the graph G using two colors such that no two adjacent nodes share the same color.
 A graph is **bipartite** if we can split its vertices into two sets such that no edge connects nodes of the same set.

 #### Properties of a bipartite graph ####
 - A graph is **bipartite** if and only if it is **2-colorable**